 There are two key factors of PPTP: encryption and authentication.
 PPTP encrypts your data and places it in packets by creating a tunnel.
 This tunnel provides secure transfer of data over WAN or LAN.

-PPTP makes it safe to transfer data through encapsulation, encryption and the eventual authentication.
-With PPTP, you can access the internet and remain secured even on public networks.
+PPTP makes it safe for transfer data through encapsulation, encryption, and eventual authentication.
+With PPTP, you can access the internet and remain secure even on public networks.

 There are security concerns related to PPTP, which I will discuss later in detail.
-As of now, it is only important to know that PPTP is one the earliest tunneling protocol.
+As of now, it is only important to know that PPTP is one of the earliest tunneling protocols.
 This makes it less advanced than its some alternatives.